bennisan86/firebasetest/README.md

 # firebasetest
-A testproject to experiment with Firebase in React.
+A testproject to experiment with Firebase in React, following [A Firebase in React Tutorial for Beginners](hhttps://www.robinwieruch.de/complete-firebase-authentication-react-tutorial) By Robin Wieruch.